Cruise Terminology

 galley

-The ship's kitchen
+The ship's kitchen.

 gangway

-Ramp or stairway between the ship and the shore while the ship is
+Ramp or stairway between the ship and the shore while the ship is docked.

 gross registered ton (grt)